maniacs-oss/snackis/snabel.md

 ```

 ### Macros
 Macros allow generating custom code at compile time and sidestepping the rules of evaluation.
 Except for a core of fundamental functionality, much of Snabel itself is implemented as macros.
-Any number of tokens may be returned, use backquote (`) to prevent evaluation of the following expression.
-Many systems these days spend a lot of energy on hygiene; while I'm all for simplifying the task of writing correct code, I'm not prepared to sacrifice intentional capture on the altar of purity; Snabel doesn't mind capturing names from the calling environment.
+Any number of tokens may be returned; symbols are automatically quoted, use backquote (`) to prevent evaluation of any other expression.
+Many systems these days spend a lot of energy on macro hygiene; while I'm all for simplifying the task of writing correct code, I'm not prepared to sacrifice intentional capture on the altar of purity; Snabel doesn't mind capturing names from the calling environment.

 ```
 S: macro: foo 35 7 +;